Nicole Hansen @nikkihans President | firstname.lastname@example.org

-Nicole Hansen began her career as an actress and went on to co-produce and act in feature films that appeared at festivals including Tribeca, Austin, Montreal, Vail and Santa Barbara.
+Nicole Hansen began her career as a film actress and went on to co-produce and star in feature films that appeared at festivals including Tribeca, Austin, Montreal, Vail and Santa Barbara.
 She continues to be a member of SAG-AFTRA and the Producers Guild of America and serves on the PGA Green Social Media Steering Committee.
-GGE was created when Nicole produced Save It by award-winning 10-year-old Nikos Spiridakis with Executive Producer Marshall Herskovitz.
+Nicole produced Save It by award-winning 10-year-old Nikos Spiridakis with Executive Producer Marshall Herskovitz.
 The video debuted as TakePart TV’s inaugural release for YouTube at #2 for non-profit videos.
-It ran on CNN and MSNBC during the 2008 Presidential Debates, and appears on the Weinstein Company’s 2009 DVD releases such as The Reader.
+It ran on CNN and MSNBC during the 2008 Presidential Debates, and appears on The Weinstein Company’s 2009 DVD releases such as The Reader.
+Since then she has executive produced documentaries and been a branding producer for reality television.
+She is also the founder of eBrandgelize Digital.

 Nicole produced the first Renewable Energy Conference and Awards Gala at the UN, sponsored by the Honduran Permanent Mission and was subsequently named the Deputy Secretary-General of a renewable energy IGO.
 She partnered with Entrepreneurs’ Organization Los Angeles to raise funds for renewable energy initiatives and greened their 2009 Business Entertainment Charity event.
 Nicole secured donations of FTL Solar tents after the 2010 Haiti earthquake and provided logistics to get them delivered to Cine Institute and the Street Children of Haiti.
-Her entertainment background has served her clients well in the online brand management of Box Office Insider on IndieWIRE, Motion Picture Corporation of America (MPCA), Alane Adams Studios, DCDC and Brilliant Consulting Group.
+Her entertainment background has served her clients well in the online brand management and fan engagement for clients including, Sony’s Affirm Films, Motion Picture Corporation of America (MPCA), Dan Paulson Productions, Crown Media Family Networks (executives), Vertical Entertainment, AMBI Group, Alane Adams Studios, DCDC and Brilliant Consulting Group.
 Her passion is in finding unique and unforgettable stories to produce across multiple platforms through Green Galaxy Pictures.

 Technology Director | email@example.com